-- Tax Fraud: If you have committed tax fraud such as underreporting income, claiming false or deductions or claimed credits that you did not earn, either on purpose or by accident, this is considered tax fraud.
-An IRS enrolled agent can help you to navigate through the process of the investigation.
+- Tax Fraud: If you have committed tax fraud such as underreporting income, claiming false or deductions or claimed credits that you did not earn, this could be considered tax fraud.
+A tax attorney or an IRS enrolled agent can help you to navigate through the process of the investigation.

 - Failure to file and failure to pay tax penalties: Failing to file taxes, unpaid taxes eventually results in tax penalties that can become expensive depending on the amount of time that you failed to file.
-A tax professional can work in your favor to greatly reduce the penalties and cost associated with the consequences of failing to file taxes in accordance with the IRS regulations.
+An IRS Enrolled Agent can work in your favor to greatly reduce the penalties and cost associated with the consequences of failing to file taxes in accordance with the IRS regulations.

 - Unfiled tax returns: Having unfiled tax returns can lead to steep penalties and interest from the IRS.
 An enrolled agent can help you file old taxes and ensure that you get the maximum amount of deductions as well as helping you work through any penalties and interest that you may incur.

 - Tax Liens: If you have had a tax lien filed against you, it is a good idea to seek the help of a tax professional.
 An enrolled agent is one type of tax professional that can analyze your situation and find the best course of action to get the tax lien removed and prevent the IRS from taking any further collection actions.

 - Tax Levies: A tax levy is a serious matter and the IRS will continue to seize assets until they have taken enough to cover all the taxes owed plus penalties and interest.
 An enrolled agent is aware of the many different ways levies can be stopped.
 It is a good idea to seek help from a tax professional when faced with this situation.